dongchen-xie/vue-ep-toolkit/docs/en-US/guide/dark-mode.md

 # Dark Mode

-Vue EP Toolkit has built-in dark mode support, ready to use without additional configuration.
+Vue Business Kit has built-in dark mode support, ready to use without additional configuration.

 ## Auto Enable

-Vue EP Toolkit has automatically imported the Element Plus dark mode style file.
+Vue Business Kit has automatically imported the Element Plus dark mode style file.
 You just need to add the `dark` class to the HTML root element to enable dark mode.

 ```html
 <html class="dark">